-The Australian Council for Education Research (ACER) wrote to all schools holding an individual PAT licence on Friday 26 March, notifying them that their PAT data will be shared with the Department to support the evaluation of the TLI and the development of a PAT Panorama dashboard for participating schools.
-Schools were provided with the option to opt-out of sharing this data by 9 April.
+The Australian Council for Education Research (ACER) have notified schools that the data will be shared with the department to support the evaluation of the TLI and will be able to be accessed on the PAT Panorama dashboard for participating schools.
+Schools were provided with the option to opt-out of sharing this data by 8 April.

-To inform the TLI evaluation, schools need to complete their usual end-of-year standardised assessments by Tuesday 30 November.
+To inform the TLI evaluation, schools need to complete end-of-year standardised assessments by Monday 28 November.

-- Australian Council of Educational Research (ACER) Progressive Achievement Tests (PAT) (Reading and Mathematics) (Grade 1 to Year 10) – staff should follow ACER administration advice to ensure the validity and reliability of this assessment
+- Australian Council of Educational Research (ACER) Adaptive Progressive Achievement Tests (PAT) (Reading and Mathematics) (Grade 2 to Year 10) – staff should follow ACER administration advice to ensure the validity and reliability of this assessment

 - Digital Assessment Library (DAL) (Grade 2 to Year 10)